ahqsoftwares/tickets-discord/README.md

 ticket.close(message.channel) //the message channel parameter
 ```

-# Whats new in v3 🎉
+# Whats new in v4 🎉
-1. Added logs channel support
+1. Events
-2. Combined `ticket.login` with `ticket.start`
+2. Bug Fixes